HypeCheck

 Research Sources

-- General knowledge — no research papers were provided for this analysis.
-Limited published clinical evidence available for OTC digestive enzyme blends in healthy adults.
+• General knowledge — no research papers were provided for this analysis.
+Limited published research available for digestive enzyme blends in healthy adult populations.